 Many of our “hardcore” contributors know that our staff is instructed never to censor even the most minuscule word in a submitted post.
-Our respect for and solidarity with our contributors dictates this basic decision.
-Only posts lacking the required quality and those in bad taste will be rejected.
+Our respect for and solidarity with our contributors dictates this fundamental decision.
+Only posts lacking the required quality and those of poor taste will be rejected.

 This policy of non-censoring does get us into trouble now and then, and Google penalizes our magazine on a regular basis by refusing to rank or index certain pages.
-Of course they do not ask their staff to personally read, evaluate and pass sentence on our content, but have their daily changing algorithms do that for them.
+Of course, they do not ask their staff to read personally, evaluate and pass sentence on our content, but have their daily changing algorithms do that for them.
 So be it!

 Optimizing the Magazine

-Personally, I would like more articles in the categories of Politics and Economics, Medical and Health (including substance abuse and addictions), Lifestyle items and Gastronomy.
-I am convinced that we shall increase our non-writing readers if we manage to broaden our content in these categories.
+Personally, I would like more articles in the categories of Politics, Philosophy and Psychology.
+Additionally, we are always on the lookout for columnists who have the stamina to do weekly Movie -and Music reviews.
+I am convinced that we shall increase our non-writing readers if we manage to broaden our content in these areas.